nioinnovation/reconsider-ast/README.md

 This package is a subset officially supported JavaScript [rethinkdb driver](https://github.com/rethinkdb/rethinkdb) for querying a RethinkDB database from a JavaScript application.
-It does not include any _network connectiviy_ parts of the standard driver, and the `rethinkdb` object will not have a `run()` method defined on them.
-Instead, this is meant to be used to build/generate a query AST using the `build()` method.

 Check out
 [rethinkdb.com/api/javascript](http://www.rethinkdb.com/api/javascript)
 for documentation and examples of using the official driver.

+## Whats Missing?

+This package does not include:

+- _Network Connectivity_
+- `run()` method to execute a expression to a server
+- `r.binary()` helpers.

+Instead, this is meant to be used to build/generate a expression/query AST using the `build()` method.

 ## Building